440 Huntington Avenue

 I enjoy the “ah-ha” moments when students begin to realize the impact that their learning can have on their working life.

 What are the specifics of your industry experience?

-I have more than thirty-five years of experience in the field of individual and organizational learning in the corporate world.
+I have more than 35 years of experience in the field of individual and organizational learning in the corporate world.
 I have been an individual contributor, a manager, and both an internal and external consultant.
-The work that led me to Northeastern was more than ten years working in the healthcare industry, including extensive experience managing IT projects and consulting with IT project managers.
+The work that led me to Northeastern was more than 10 years working in the healthcare industry, including extensive experience managing IT projects and consulting with IT project managers.